pyeventsourcing/eventsourcing/docs/topics/infrastructure.rst

 The Django application at ``eventsourcing.infrastructure.django`` has database migrations that will add four tables, one for each of the sequenced item active record classes mentioned above.
+So if you use the application directly in ``INSTALLED_APPS`` then the app's migrations will be picked up by Django.

-If you import some of these model classes into your own application, you will need to ``makemigrations``.
-But this way you won't get tables you won't use.
+If, instead of using the app directly, you import some of its model classes into your own application's ``models.py``, you will need to run ``python manage.py makemigrations`` before tables for event sourcing can be created by Django.
+This way you can avoid creating tables you won't use.

-The library has a Django project for testing the library's Django app, it is used here to help run the app.
+The library has a little Django project for testing the library's Django app, it is used in this example to help run the library's Django app.

 .. code:: python